Health insurance is a type of insurance coverage that covers an insured individual’s medical and surgical expenses.

-If you don’t go the doctor often and you’re in good health, health insurance might seem like an unnecessary expense.
-The thing is that you never know when a health emergency can happen and knowing you have medical insurance can provide peace of mind and an element of financial security.
+If you don’t go to the doctor often and in good health, health insurance might seem like an unnecessary expense.
+The thing is that you never know when a health emergency can happen, and knowing you have medical insurance can provide peace of mind and an element of financial security.

 Carrying a health insurance policy also makes it more likely that you’ll visit the doctor for preventive maintenance and health checkups, which could help you avoid more serious illnesses later.
 And those illnesses could end up costing you a lot more if the signs aren’t caught early!

 And finally, if you do have health insurance, you’re more likely to go to the doctor when you need to instead of putting it off for fear of it being too expensive.